 \section{Introduction}

-Decision-making tasks are pivotal for autonomous systems such as intelligent vehicles and robots, as they enable the system to plan and act effectively in diverse environments.
-In recent years, there has been increasing interests in adopting deep learning techniques for decision making~\cite{xiao2022motion}, beyond their already prevalent adoption in perception~\cite{feng2020deep,man2023bev} and prediction~\cite{nayakanti2023wayformer,jiao2022tae} tasks.
-However, there are significant challenges in addressing corner cases in the open world and achieving well-generalized decision making~\cite{yang2023survey,jiao2023semi}.
-To this end, large language models (LLMs)~\cite{brown2020language, achiam2023gpt, touvron2023llama, touvron2023llama2, anil2023palm} have shown promising generalization potentials, given their extensive common knowledge and advanced reasoning capabilities learnded form vast amounts of data.
+Decision-making tasks are pivotal for embodied artificial intelligence systems such as intelligent vehicles and robots, as they enable the system to plan and act effectively in diverse physical environments.
+In recent years, there has been increasing interest in adopting deep learning techniques for decision making~\citep{xiao2022motion}, beyond their already prevalent adoption in perception~\citep{feng2020deep,man2023bev} and prediction~\citep{nayakanti2023wayformer,jiao2022tae} tasks.
+However, there are significant challenges in addressing corner cases in the open world and achieving well-generalized decision-making results~\citep {yang2023survey,jiao2023semi,wang2023enforcing,zhu2021safety,zhu2020know}.
+To this end, large language models (LLMs)~\citep{brown2020language, achiam2023gpt, touvron2023llama, touvron2023llama2, anil2023palm} have shown promising generalization potentials, given their extensive common knowledge and advanced reasoning capabilities learned from vast amounts of data.

-\textbf{LLM-based Decision Making.} Recent works~\cite{wen2023dilu, fu2024drive, li2024driving, fu2024limsim++, sharan2023llm, brohan2023rt, joublin2023copal} have developed LLM-based decision-making systems that take textual scenario descriptions as input to generate strategic decisions and corresponding behavior plans for autonomous agents.
+Recent works~\citep{wen2023dilu, fu2024drive, li2024driving, fu2024limsim++, sharan2023llm, brohan2023rt, joublin2023copal, progprompt} have developed LLM-based decision-making systems that take textual scenario descriptions as input to generate strategic decisions and corresponding behavior plans for embodied agents in the physical world, shown in Fig.~\ref{fig:intro_fig}.
 These systems should respond to environmental perceptions and predefined objectives correctly and accurately.
-However, it has been observed that generic LLMs often struggle to accurately interpret and manage complex and domain-specific tasks.
-To customize and enhance generic LLMs for specific applications, techniques such as fine-tuning on domain-specific data~\cite{sima2023drivelm, xu2023drivegpt4, shao2023lmdrive, ma2023dolphins, mao2023language} and retrieval-augmented generation (RAG)~\cite{wen2023dilu, yuan2024rag} with domain-specific knowledge base are employed.
-Using these techniques avoids the prohibitive cost of training a new large model from scratch and also facilitates the transfer of the extensive knowledge embedded in generic LLMs to complex decision-making tasks.
+However, it has been observed that generic LLMs often struggle to interpret and manage complex and domain-specific tasks accurately.
+To customize and enhance generic LLMs for specific applications, techniques such as fine-tuning on domain-specific data~\citep{sima2023drivelm, xu2023drivegpt4, shao2023lmdrive, ma2023dolphins, mao2023language} and retrieval-augmented generation (RAG)~\citep{wen2023dilu, yuan2024rag} with domain-specific knowledge is employed.
+These techniques avoid the prohibitive cost of training a new LLM from scratch and also facilitate the transfer of the extensive knowledge of generic LLMs to complex decision-making tasks.